• Skip to main content

 Introduction – What Is Risk Adjusted Return?

 So we explored the concept of portfolio risk here recently.
-A good armchair definition of risk is the permanent loss of capital, though many erroneously conflate volatility – the variability of return – and risk.
+A good armchair definition of risk is, in my opinion, the probability of permanent loss of capital and the potential magnitude thereof, though many erroneously conflate volatility – the variability of return – and risk.

 Risk-adjusted return refers to the performance measure of the excess return of an investment or portfolio per unit of risk over a given time period.
 As the name suggests, it is quite literally the return of an investment adjusted for its risk (above the risk-free rate of T bills).
 It is usually expressed as a number.